2007 Stanley Cup playoffs: (2) Anaheim Ducks vs. (3) Vancouver Canucks

 This was the first and to date only playoff meeting between these two teams.
 Anaheim won three of the four games during this year's regular season series.

 The Ducks eliminated Vancouver in five games.
 After allowing the opening goal in game one Anaheim responded with five unanswered goals and won by a final score of 5–1, Ducks forward Andy McDonald recorded a hat trick in the contest.
 The teams traded a goal apiece during regulation time and Jeff Cowan ended the game 7:49 into double overtime as Vancouver tied the series with a 2–1 victory.
 Anaheim's special teams made the difference in game three as the Ducks successfully killed off seven penalties and scored twice on the power-play as Anaheim won the game 3–2.
 The Ducks came back from a two-goal deficit in the third period of game four to force overtime and won the game 3–2 on a goal scored by Travis Moen at 2:07 of the first overtime period.
-After Vancouver forced overtime in game five goaltender Roberto Luongo was unavailable to his team at the start of the first overtime period as he was suffering from an illness, backup Dany Sabourin stopped five Anaheim shots before Luongo returned to action 3:34 into the period.
-Shortly into the second overtime period Scott Niedermayer fired a wrist shot that found the back of the net giving the Ducks a 2–1 win that clinched the series and moved them on to the Western Conference Final.
+After Vancouver forced overtime in game five goaltender Roberto Luongo missed the first three minutes of the first overtime period to what was first believed to be an equipment malfunction.
+However, after the series ended, it was revealed that Luongo, instead, had an untimely case of diarrhea.
+Backup Dany Sabourin stopped five Anaheim shots before Luongo returned to action 3:34 into the period.
+Shortly into the second overtime period Scott Niedermayer fired a wrist shot that found the back of the net after Luongo took his eye off the puck to look at the referee, believing a penalty should have been issued.
+The Ducks won the game 2–1 and clinched the series and moved them on to the Western Conference Final.